vinoditprobs/Montage-Studio/README.md

-# Montage Studio: Official Website for Shubham Shrivas
+# Montage Studio: Official Website for Shubham Shrivastav

 Welcome to Montage Studio, the official website for Shubham Shrivas, an experienced video editor with 8 years in the film and commercial production industry.